How to Use

-Dab a small amount of Mollenol twice a day directly on molluscum bumps using a q-tip (cotton bud) or your fingers.
-Mollenol is readily applied to bare and hairy skin surfaces.
+Dab Mollenol twice daily directly on molluscum bumps using a q-tip (cotton bud) or your fingers.
+Mollenol is readily applied to bare and hairy skin.

 After several applications of Mollenol the molluscum lesions should inflame and reduce in size.
 The molluscum head may scab over.